HomeArticle

 They didn't even think about making products at the beginning.

-Altman repeatedly emphasized that they thought they were just a pure research lab and only needed to publish papers.
+Altman repeatedly emphasized that they thought they were just a pure research lab and that publishing papers was enough.

 But later, two things became clearer:

-• First, the economic value of this path far exceeds imagination;
+• First, the economic value contained in this path far exceeds imagination;

-• Second, the required funds are not in the billions but in the trillions.
+• Second, the required funds are not billions but hundreds of billions.

 The real turning point that made Altman build his faith was GPT - 2.

-He said he doesn't remember the specific date when GPT - 2 was released, but he will always remember the night when he first talked to that model.
+He said he couldn't remember the exact date when GPT - 2 was released, but he would always remember the night when he had his first conversation with that model.

 It did things that I had never seen a computer do before.

 As for why the release of GPT - 2 was postponed?
-Altman admitted that in hindsight, it was a bit over - cautious, but he believes that it's not a bad thing to be a little more cautious when facing each new ability level of AI.
+Altman admitted that in hindsight, it was a bit overly cautious.
+But he believes that when facing each new ability level of AI, it's not a bad thing to be a little more cautious.

 Of course, you can't be too timid.
-If a company doesn't embrace AI fast enough, it will be defeated by fully autonomous AI companies, which would be a real disaster.
+If companies don't embrace AI fast enough, they will be eliminated by fully autonomous AI companies, which would be a real disaster.

 The full view of the Stanford interview

-Besides the architecture prediction and entrepreneurial stories, Altman also shared a large number of views in this interview, and almost every one of them is worth discussing separately.
+Besides the architecture prediction and startup stories, Altman also shared a large number of views during this interview, and almost each one is worth discussing separately.

 1. AGI will arrive within two years.